alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 Kicking off a series of posts (number TBD) documenting the development of an ML system for Fantasy Premier League.

+Gameweek 19.
+The exact midpoint of the Premier League season.

 6 months of work.
 380+ commits.
 800+ tests.
 10 evals.
 A production-ready system.

 This isn't a success story.
 At least, not yet.